5 evidence-based health benefits of cod liver oil

 5. May be beneficial for rheumatoid arthritis

-Thanks to the anti-inflammatory effects of omega-3 fatty acid and vitamin D, it appears that cod liver oil may be of benefit to those with rheumatoid arthritis, helping reduce pain and potentially minimising the need for certain medications.
+Thanks to the anti-inflammatory effects of both omega-3 fatty acids and vitamin D, it appears that cod liver oil may be of benefit to those with rheumatoid arthritis – by helping to reduce morning stiffness and alleviate joint pain and potentially minimising the need for certain medications.

 Is cod liver oil safe for everyone?

-The World Health Organisation recommends eating one or two portions of oily fish a week, equivalent to 200-500mg of EPA and DHA.
-Those with an allergy to fish or who follow a vegetarian or vegan diet should look to alternative plant-based sources of these essential fatty acids.
+Ideally, we should obtain our omega-3 fatty acids from our diet and the NHS recommends that we eat two portions of fish per week of which one should be the oily variety, this should provide about 450mg of EPA and DHA per an adult daily dose.
+Those with an allergy to fish or who follow a vegetarian or vegan diet should look to alternative plant sources of these essential fatty acids.

-As a supplement, omega-3 fatty acid is generally regarded as safe for most people, when taken in low doses (approximately 3g total fish oil per day or less).
-If you are considering taking a new supplement, discuss this with your health practitioner first, especially if you are taking prescription medication.
+As a supplement, omega-3 fatty acids are generally regarded as safe for most people, when taken in low doses (approximately 3g total fish oil per day or less).
+If you are considering taking a supplement, discuss this with your health practitioner first, especially if you are taking prescription medication, including blood thinners.

-It should be noted that the NHS advises against taking cod liver oil during pregnancy because the high level of vitamin A may cause risk to the developing foetus.
-It is best to speak to your doctor about your options if you are pregnant or looking to conceive.
+The NHS advises against taking cod liver oil during pregnancy because high levels of vitamin A may cause risk to the developing foetus.
+It is best to speak to your GP about your options.

-If you do decide to take a supplement, choose a product from a reputable company that tests its product for purity, because fish oils may contain contaminants such as mercury and dioxins.
+If you do decide to take a supplement, choose a product from a reputable company that tests its product for purity, this is because fish oils may contain contaminants, such as mercury and dioxins.

 Overall, is cod liver oil good for you?

-There is plenty of evidence to suggest that cod liver oil is a healthy supplement to add to your diet.
-It's commonly taken to provide the body with a hit of omega-3 fatty acids – as our bodies can't make this essential nutrient, we must get it from food.
-What's more, cod liver oil is packed with vitamin D which helps the body to absorb calcium.
-The combination of vitamin D and omega-3 means it's a great choice for improving bone health or relieving joint pain.
-It's also believed to support memory and improve mood.
+For most people, cod liver oil may be a useful supplement to add to the diet.
+It's commonly taken to provide the body with a hit of omega-3 fatty acids – as our bodies can't make this essential nutrient.
+What's more, cod liver oil is packed with vitamin D so it may support those at risk of low levels of this vitamin.

 Try some omega-3 rich recipes: